 At a time when there were fewer than 3,000 automobiles in all of France, the Michelin Guide was designed to highlight hotels and restaurants in such a way that would encourage motorists to make the trek—presumably wearing out their tires in the process.
 In 1926 the guidebook began awarding stars, and by 1936, Michelin had adopted its criteria for the tiered ratings.
 One star indicates a “very good restaurant in its category,” two stars translate to”excellent cooking, worth a detour,” while the coveted three stars mean a restaurant offers “exceptional cuisine, worth a special journey.

-Today, with 27 restaurants achieving Michelin’s top honor, France has more three-Michelin star restaurants of any country in Europe (globally, it trails only Japan, which has 34 three-star restaurants).
+Today, with 29 restaurants achieving Michelin’s top honor, France has more three-Michelin star restaurants of any country in Europe and is tied globally with Japan.
 And because Michelin inspectors have been weighing in on French restaurants longer than anywhere else, many of the country’s honorees have been holding onto their star-rating for decades.
-From Alain Ducasse to Régis et Jacques Marcon, here are France’s 27 Michelin three-star restaurants.
+But in recent years, there has been a shake-up in that old order.
+In 2019, Auberge de L’ill lost its third star after holding it for 51 years.
+And this year Paul Bocuse’s L’Auberge du Pont de Collonges was demoted two years after his death, sending shockwaves through the French culinary community.
+But other legends remain on top from Guy Savoy to Alain Ducasse to Alain Passard.
+Here are are France’s 29 Michelin three-star restaurants.

 Alain Ducasse au Plaza Athénée, Paris, 8th Arrondissement